Busy multi-level school stairwell with students and staff

 Accepting Loans

-You can accept all or a portion of your loan at any time during the academic year, although it is important to note that the deadline to accept an offered federal and/or institutional loan for each academic year is in mid-May.
+You can accept all or a portion of your loan at any time during the academic year, although it is important to note that the deadline to accept an offered federal and/or institutional loan for each academic year is mid-May.

 Steps to accept a loan: